Three days Lisbon travel tips

 When we finally left the castle, we climbed through the narrow streets and alleys of the Alfama district, where the pointed roofs of the houses almost touched and the sloping buildings seemed to defy the laws of gravity.
 The sudden appearance and noise of a tram coming into view from a curve told us that we were back in the 21st century.
 But there was much more to enjoy on our walk through the city and back to our hotel.
 We spent our second day visiting Sintra.

 Although Sintra is part of the Lisbon district, it is a city in itself and takes around thirty minutes by local train to get from Lisbon.
 It is simply one of the most beautiful places in Europe and has a World Heritage status.
 Our day there was packed with activities and sights.
 It is as if the landscape of the place has been transformed into art.
 Here is the former summer palace of the Portuguese monarchs.
 It was built in the 14th century and later expanded.
 Many of its rooms are very outstanding and the palace constantly evokes memories of the splendor and opulence of Portugal’s imperial past.
 There is another palace in Sintra that absolutely demands the attention of tourists and its camera.
-It’s called Pena Palace and to see it you either have to give up part of your day to do a demanding hike or get a taxi to get you there.
+It’s called Pena Palace and to see it you either have to give up travel tips part of your day to do a demanding hike or get a taxi to get you there.

 A Perfect Lisbon itinerary